Part II

 This is the truth the Dragon beckons us to embody: we are not separate—we are resonant nodes in a vast, living network, like a family system where one person’s shift affects the whole.

-The Dragon guides this awareness, bridging inner and outer, shadow and light, self and field.
-It is the embodied intelligence of interconnected being, awakening the truth we have always carried: nothing is truly separate, and every step ripples across the web of becoming.
+Held this way, interconnectedness becomes the embodied intelligence of being in relation: nothing is truly separate, and every step ripples across the web of becoming.

 Threads of Connection: Science and Spirit in Harmony

-Treat what follows as metaphor, not proof—orientation for practice, not dogma.
-The images and parallels are lenses, not literal descriptions.
+Treat what follows as metaphor, not proof: lenses for practice, not literal descriptions.

 Pause and feel the web